What type of piano is it?

 Large Grand Piano ~ 5’9′ to 7’6″

-The Larger Grands – The larger grands range in size from around 6′ to over 7′ in length.
-These larger grands are wonderful for home use.
-A 7′ piano is often the pianist’s piano of choice for their personal use and are commonly found in university piano faculty studios, church sanctuaries, and small auditoriums, where a concert grand is not really necessary (or affordable).
+The Larger Grands – Larger grands range in size from around 6′ to over 7′ in length.
+A 7′ piano is often a pianist’s choice for personal use and are commonly found in university piano faculty studios, church sanctuaries, and smaller auditoriums, where a concert grand may not be necessary.

 • concert